-From the perspective of a person who has assisted in education oral health therapists at three universities - University of Queensland / Queensland University of Technology from 1997 to 2000, Griffith University from 2003 to 2010, and CQUniversity from 2011 to present, it has been commendable that oral health therapists have been able to adapt to, and work within, the confines of the current registration standard and guidelines.
 No other health profession who works with AHPRA has a 'scope of practice' registration standard - they only have a registration standard.
 There was never a rationale why the dental professions needed a scope of practice registration standard.
-A clear rationale why we needed this was never made in the first place- it was done because the Dental Board of Australia could do it.
-And we have worked within these regulations for eight years - safely and competently.
+A clear rationale why we needed this was never made in the first place.

-The inclusion of a words and phrases such as 'not independent', 'structured professional relationship' and in earlier documents, 'supervision' and 'the dentist is the leader of the dental team' have been included to reinforce the power and dominance of the dental profession over the professions of dental therapy, dental hygiene and oral health therapy.
+The inclusion of a words and phrases such as 'not independent', 'structured professional relationship' and in earlier documents, 'supervision' and 'the dentist is the leader of the dental team' have been included to reinforce the power and dominance of dentists over the professions of dental therapy, dental hygiene and oral health therapy.
 Again, no other health profession has words like these in their registration standards and guidelines.
 Nursing and midwifery documents do not include phrases that say that 'doctors are leaders of the medical team'.
 Moreover, occupational therapists, physiotherapists and podiatrists documents do not include phrases that say anything about 'not independent', 'structured professional relationship' and 'supervision'.